|

 atomically.

-int FAA(int volatile *p, int value) {
+int FAA(int volatile *p, int value) {int old;

 do {